“He shall cover you with His feathers,

 “You have seen what I did to the Egyptians, and how I bore you on eagles’ wings and brought you to Myself.”

 The Eagle is a beautiful portrayal of God as a loving, protective father; protective like the Eagle.
 It has been reported that if the eagle has no food for its young, it will feed them with its own flesh.
 Reminds us of Jesus allowed His own flesh to be torn in order to nourish all of us.

-That reminds us of communion.
+That, for us today, is communion.
 Jesus said, “Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
 Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day.
 For My flesh is food indeed, and My blood is drink indeed.
 He who eats My flesh and drinks My blood abides in Me, and I in him.”

-Who knew that in this one, minor constellation would be such detailed pictures of Jesus, His selfless love for us, and His selfless sacrifice on our behalf.
+Who knew that in this one, minor constellation would be such detailed pictures of Jesus: His selfless love for us and sacrifice on our behalf.
 Thank you Jesus!